the French flag Edmund Husserl

 He was appointed professor at the University of Göttingen in 1906, where he taught for ten years.

-In fact, it was in this journal that Husserl published Book I of his fundamental work, Ideas for a Pure Phenomenology and Phenomenological Philosophy, in 1913.
+It was in this journal that Husserl published Book I of his fundamental work, Ideas for a Pure Phenomenology and Phenomenological Philosophy, in 1913.

 At Freiburg

-In 1916, he was appointed professor at the University of Freiburg im Breisgau, Germany, a position he held for twelve years.
+In 1916, he was appointed professor at the University of Freiburg im Breisgau, a position he held for twelve years.

-In 1929, he published Formal and transcendental logic.
+In 1929, he published Formal and Transcendental Logic.

 He gave lectures in Vienna and Prague, and published the first part of The Crisis of European Sciences and Transcendental Phenomenology.

-Main works
+Main Works

 Philosophy of Arithmetic